nikitavoloboev/data/docs/databases/prisma.md

 - [Prisma tRPC Generator](https://github.com/omar-dulaimi/prisma-trpc-generator)
 - [Schemix](https://github.com/ridafkih/schemix) - Allows you to programmatically create Prisma schemas using TypeScript.
 - [Prisma 2 GraphQL](https://github.com/zackradisic/prisma2gql) - Code generator for Prisma schema files.
+- [Prisma JSON Server Generator](https://github.com/omar-dulaimi/prisma-json-server-generator) - Prisma generator that automates creating a JSON file that can be run as a server from your Prisma schema.